Integrated marketing campaigns: How drive engagement and revenue across multiple channels

 Jones Road Beauty’s Miracle Balm Shade Finder quiz helps new shoppers find their preferred look based on their unique skin tone.

+This is an example of a piece of an integration campaign.
 Image shows a screenshot of options for the Miracle Balm Shade Finder quiz on the Jones Road website.
-The headline reads, �“Choose the model with the skin tone closest to yours so we can better color match you,” and is followed by 7 clickable headshots of models with varying skin tones.
+The headline reads, “Choose the model with the skin tone closest to yours so we can better color match you,” and is followed by 7 clickable headshots of models with varying skin tones.

 Source: Jones Road Beauty